• Skip to primary navigation

 Jump to Recipe Print Recipe

-This is a delicious, vegetarian pasta recipe packed with the flavor of fresh basil and walnut pesto.
-Homemade Pesto Sauce is the best use for all the fresh summer basil growing in your herb garden.
+This is a delicious, vegetarian pasta recipe packed with the flavour of fresh basil and walnut pesto.
 Follow my tried and true tips to make a perfect pesto pasta that won’t turn black or bitter.

 Pesto or the pesto alla genovese is a traditional Italian sauce made with fresh basil leaves, pine nuts, garlic, salt, Parmesan cheese, and olive oil.